rsh456/reservation-system/README.md

 ### Deployment to Google Cloud Run
-To deploy this application to Google Cloud Run, we need to adjust the PORT variable, since it is declared in Cloud Run configuration
+To deploy this application to Google Cloud Run, we need to adjust the PORT variable, since it is set in Cloud Run configuration

 To build the docker image in MacOS:
 ```